Complete Guide to Buying Commercial Property in Cape Town

 Risk Tolerance

-- Vacancy buffer: Can withstand 12-18 months vacancy?
+- Vacancy buffer: can you withstand 12-18 months of vacancy?

 Financing Your Commercial Property Purchase